hexagun123/Habitstone/README.md

 - Feed the stone to spiderwebs

-## Getting Started by Cloning
+## Recommanded installations

+See release for read made windows binary: [https://github.com/hexagun123/Habitstone/releases/tag/v0.0.3-beta]

+link to web version: [https://habitstone-de992.web.app/]

+## Or clone it yourself... however this is only local, you'll have to set up a server yourself

 1. Clone this repository using git - git clone https://github.com/hexagun123/csia/
 2. Install the flutter sdk
 3. Run flutter pub get
 4. Start with flutter run (your device) -> eg: flutter run windows

-## Other methods

-See release for read made windows binary: [https://github.com/hexagun123/Habitstone/releases/tag/v0.0.3-beta]

-link to web version: [https://habitstone-de992.web.app/]